-- 1. Lead Agency The agency having primary responsibility for the environmental document, determining the preferred alternative in the PD&E phase, and inviting Cooperating and Participating Agencies.
-FDOT is the Lead Agency for nonfederal projects; otherwise, a federal agency will be the Lead Agency and under Title 23 U.S.C., FDOT serves as the co-lead.
-FDOT identifies whether or not a project will be processed as a federal or state project during COA determination at the end of the Programming Screen.
-Potential Lead Agencies are identified during the Programming Screen to expedite the COA process. - 2.
-Cooperating Agency Federal, state, or local agencies (other than the Lead Federal Agency) that have jurisdiction by law or special expertise with respect to any environmental impact involved in a proposed project or project alternative (40 CFR § 1508.5).
-When effects are on lands of tribal interest, a Native American Tribe may become a Cooperating Agency.
-Cooperating Agencies have a higher degree of authority, responsibility, and involvement in the environmental review process and participate in developing the environmental document.
-They may, upon request by the Lead Federal Agency, assume responsibility for developing information and preparing environmental analyses, including portions of the environmental document (40 CFR § 1501.6).
-They may also review pre-draft environmental documents.
-Note that the USCG should automatically be designated as a Cooperating Agency for all ETDM projects involving a bridge permit when the FHWA is designated as the Lead Federal Agency due to a programmatic approach agreed to by the FHWA and the USCG (Shapley, 2007). - 3.
-Participating Agency Other agencies with an interest in the project that are invited by the Lead Federal Agency (pursuant to 23 U.S.C. § 139, as amended) to respond to requests for technical assistance, attend scoping and coordination meetings, attend joint field reviews, provide substantive and early input on issues of concern, scope agreements for issues and required technical studies, review Lead Federal Agency-approved draft/final environmental documents.
+- 1. Lead Agency The Lead Agency is the agency having primary responsibility for the Environmental Document, determining the preferred alternative in the PD&E phase, and inviting Cooperating and Participating Agencies.
+FDOT is the Lead Agency for non-federal projects with the applicable District providing approvals.
+For federal highway projects, FDOT serves as the Lead Agency under the NEPA Assignment Program with OEM providing approvals.
+When FDOT is not the Lead Agency, a federal agency will be the Lead Agency and under Title 23 U.S.C., FDOT serves as the co-lead.
+FDOT identifies whether or not a project will be processed as a federal or state project through consideration and coordination during the District SWAT team's planning meeting. - 2.
+Cooperating Agency According to the Council on Environmental Quality (CEQ) (40 CFR § 1508.5), a cooperating agency is defined as any federal agency, other than a Lead Agency, that has jurisdiction by law or special expertise with respect to any environmental impact involved in a proposed project or project alternative.
+A state or local agency of similar qualifications (or a Native American Tribe when the effects are on lands of tribal interest) may, by agreement with the Lead Agency(ies), also become a cooperating agency.

+Cooperating Agencies have a higher degree of authority, responsibility, and involvement in the environmental review process.
+Because the Cooperating Agencies have legal/jurisdiction requirements tied to the preparation of the Environmental Document, The Cooperating Agencies must also concur on the elimination of alternatives.

+The CEQ regulations [40 CFR § 1501.6(b)(3)] allow a Cooperating Agency to "assume on request of the lead agency responsibility for developing information and preparing environmental analyses including portions of the environmental impact statement concerning which the cooperating agency has special expertise."
+An additional distinction is that, pursuant to 40 CFR § 1506.3(c), "a Cooperating Agency may adopt without re-circulating the environmental impact statement of a Lead Agency when, after an independent review of the statement, the Cooperating Agency concludes that its comments and suggestions have been satisfied".

+Due to a programmatic approach agreed to by FHWA and the USCG (Shapley, 2007) the USCG will be designated as a Cooperating Agency for ETDM projects involving a bridge permit when FDOT is designated as the Lead Agency under the NEPA Assignment Program.

+3. Participating Agency - Other agencies with expertise or jurisdiction relevant to the project that are invited by the Lead Agency (pursuant to 23 U.S.C. § 139) to respond to requests for technical assistance, attend scoping and coordination meetings, attend joint field reviews, provide substantive and early input on issues of concern, scope agreements for issues and required technical studies, review - approved draft/final environmental documents.
 Designation as a Participating Agency does not indicate project support and does not provide an agency with increased oversight or approval authority above its statutory limits.
 It is not necessary to invite agencies as Participating Agencies that have only a tangential, speculative, or remote interest in the project.
+Examples of a participating agency include: federal, state, tribal, regional, and local government agencies.
+Nongovernmental organizations and private entities cannot serve as Participating Agencies.

+Per 23 U.S.C. §139(d) the Lead Agency is responsible for inviting and designating Participating Agencies in the NEPA process.
+An agency may request to serve as a Participating Agency.
+The Lead Agency may invite agencies that are not ETAT members to be involved as Participating Agencies.